 Bode’s Law

 Bode’s Law was a mathematical concept developed for predicting planetary distances in this solar system.
 The formula a concept of Johann D. Titus, a German Mathematician in 1766, provides a formula for predicting the orbits of most planets, but has exceptions.
-The formula goes astray when determining the distance of the outer planets Neptune & Pluto, and their orbital paths.
-Also, it does not address the yet undiscovered 12th planet, which will become visible to large observatory telescopes in the late 2001-early 2002, and to the occasional amateur astronomers in mid-to-late 2002 on, but dismissed as a lens flare.
+The formula goes astray when determining the distance of the outer planet of Neptune and its orbital distance.
+Observations of extra solar planets orbiting stars yield orbital distances that do not conform with this theory, how could they when the base distance is the Earth to Sun measurement.

 The following table shows a widening discrepancy between Bode’s Law and actual scientific orbital measurements in (AU) for the outer planets.